adessoSE/devblog/_posts/2023-04-03-atdd-with-springboot-and-cucumber.md

 }
 ```

-Now, our test specification fails. _But it does not fail for the correct reason._ So let's try to implement the glue code (test code):
+Now, our test specification fails. _But it does not fail for the correct reason._ So let's try to implement the glue code (src/test/java/de/adesso/thalheim/gtd/CaptureStepDefinitions.java):
 ```
     @When("Thought {string} is collected")
     public void thought_is_collected(String thought) throws IOException {